redesunlu/netkit-doc/user-guide.en.md

     drwxr-xr-x  4 tomas tomas 4096 mar 22 16:19 netkit-lab_webserver
     drwxr-xr-x  7 tomas tomas 4096 mar 22 16:19 netkit-ng

-All the directories prefixed with `netkit-lab_` are laboratories, ready to be used.
-When the install process finished, the installer suggested the use of a lab, and after issuing a command, 2 VMs were automatically started.
+All directories prefixed with `netkit-lab_` are ready to be used labs.
+When the install process finished, the installer suggested the use of a lab, and after executing a command, two VMs were automatically started.

-A laboratory can initiate many VMs, the only limit is the hardware resources of the equipment that executes Netkit.
+A laboratory can initiate many VMs, the only limit being the hardware resources of the equipment that executes Netkit.

-## How can I start using a Netkit lab?
+## How can I start using a Netkit laboratory?

 When a project or lecture requires the use of a laboratory, you should do the following:

 * Go to the lab directory.
 For example, for the ***ARP*** lab, go to `~/netkit/netkit-lab_arp`

         $ cd ~/netkit/netkit-lab_arp

 * Start the lab with the `lstart` command.

         $ lstart

 * Take a look at the started VMs started

         $ vlist

 * Close the laboratory

         $ lhalt

-## How can I capture the traffic of a laboratory?
+## How can I capture the network traffic in a laboratory?

 There are several ways to do this:

 * VMs have `tshark` installed, so you can always capture packets from any of them.
-* Netkit offers a way to capture the traffic of a running laboratory.
+* Netkit offers a way to capture the traffic of a running laboratory by "sniffing" the network link.
 But to understand how to do it we need to know some details first.

 ### Output of the vlist command